ethereum/hive/simulators/ethereum/consensus/README.md

 This repo is responsible for souping up the tests, telling the framework to boot up new clients and then verify the results, and report back to hive,

-The Hive framework then outputs the results-report as a json-file, which can be packaged with a HTML viewer and client-logs for analysis of all test failures.
+The Hive framework then outputs the results-report as a json-file, which can be packaged with an HTML viewer and client-logs for analysis of all test failures.

 The benefits of this approach is that there is no need for client-implementations to create a bespoke testing framework, as long as they conform to the requirements of being a hive-node.
 Which are, basically: